Initial Teacher Training

 Possess, or be working towards achieving a minimum of a 2:2 Honours degree.

-Preferably applicants will have completed a school experience visit prior to application or have a school experience visit planned.
+Preferably (but not essential) applicants will have completed a school experience visit prior to application or have a school experience visit planned.

 You’ll train in at least two good schools, getting the chance to learn ‘on the job’ – but you shouldn’t worry about being thrown in at the deep end.
 You’ll be part of a team from the very start, receiving intensive support from experienced teachers and mentors.
 That means you won’t be teaching classes unsupported until the school thinks you’re ready.
 For our Primary Programme you will spend the majority of the year in one lower school but also complete a 10 week placement in a Middle School.
 During placement you will be in school Monday – Thursday and spend Fridays at the University in Bedford undertaking subject and professional studies.